 How Much Does General Liability Insurance Cost in Indiana?

-The average cost of general liability insurance in Indiana averages $106 monthly ($1,272 annually) for businesses with one to four employees and coverage limits of $1 million per occurrence/$2 million aggregate.
+The average cost of general liability insurance in Indiana is $106 monthly ($1,272 annually) for businesses with one to four employees and coverage limits of $1 million per occurrence/$2 million aggregate.
 Indiana is the 19th most affordable state, with its monthly cost falling 14% below the national benchmark.

 To estimate average general liability insurance costs in Indiana, we analyzed quote data from major U.S. small business insurance providers and modeled standardized premium estimates across common business profiles.
 These modeled results are designed to provide a consistent state benchmark and show how premiums vary by key baseline factors including business size, industry and location within Indiana.